LLVM-but-worse/maple-ir/README.md

 ![Example output](example.png)

 ---
-Here is a nastier function, in optimized SSA form, taken from the Fernflower decompiler:
+Here is a [nastier function](https://github.com/JetBrains/intellij-community/blob/1818a362f64eb2aed725e42df16e0476fe096d13/plugins/java-decompiler/engine/src/org/jetbrains/java/decompiler/struct/StructContext.java#L67), in optimized SSA form, taken from the Fernflower decompiler:

 ![Fernflower example](https://images2.imgbox.com/43/fe/C2zHlgyi_o.png)

 ## Caveats
 - Since the project uses a fork of the ObjectWeb ASM framework, it's not compatible with other implementations.
-This should be addressed before you use maple-ir as a library.
+This should be addressed before you use Maple-IR as a library.
 - Interprocedural analysis has not been fully implemented (it's difficult).

 ## Compiling